gravitational/teleport/docs/4.1/architecture/proxy.md

 ![Teleport Proxy Web](../img/proxy-web.svg)

-1. User logs in to Web UI using username, password and 2nd factor token.
+1. User logs in to Web UI using username and password, and 2nd factor token if configured (2FA Tokens are not used with SSO providers).
 2. Proxy passes credentials to the Auth Server's API
 3. If Auth Server accepts credentials, it generates a new web session and generates a special ssh keypair associated with this web session.
 Auth server